 What about those of us who love our children as much as the well-adjusted knowledgeable stable enlightened types but just can’t seem to get it right?
 What about those of us who just aren’t cut out for this shit but are doing it anyway?

 I am proof that not every woman enters motherhood in some gentle, planned, ribbon-and-ruffles way.
 Not every woman likes this crap.
 Not every woman fits neatly into the mold created and reinforced by mainstream books like “What to Expect.”
-Not everybody is a good mother, all the time.
-In fact some of us are bad mothers most of the time.
+Not everybody is a good mother, all the time, even when we try.

 I usually look around the child-rearing world and see a bunch of crap I don’t need, hear a bunch of advice I can’t use – encounter a bunch of people I only partially understand.
 I go home and I see a thrashed house with kids everywhere and overgrown lawns, dirty cloth diapers and books I want to read but don’t and toys and dishes and sometimes I demand that my kids just sit down be quiet and watch Netflix because I can’t stand one more moment of noise or movement.
 And if one more person says “Mama” I am going to take a bat to the windows.

-And a few hours later I walk into her room after she’s gone to sleep and I see my first born baby, nine years old.
-I stroke her frizzy unkept hair and listen to her soft snores.
+A few hours later I walk into her room after she’s gone to sleep and I see my firstborn baby, nine years old.
+I stroke her frizzy unkempt hair and listen to her soft snores.
 I touch her cheek and my eyes burn in palpable adoration.
 I feel it surge up my body from my toes into my fingers – thick, fierce infinite expanding mama love.
 And I beg the universe in that moment to give her everything she will ever need and please God keep her safe and how is it that I am so lucky to have this child, right here.
 The one who robbed me of my great ass and flat belly and turned me into the mother I wasn’t ready to become.

 I lie down exhausted and think of all the ways I could be a better mom.
 Of the days I’ve missed through my own selfishness.
 Of the years racing by, teasing me with the illusion that this will never end, that they’ll always be little.
 And I wish I didn’t yell so much.